 It depends on what type of experience you’re looking for.
 If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal and Croatia.
-Or incredible African countries like South Africa and Egypt that never cool down as much as Europe.
+Or, incredible African countries like South Africa and Egypt that never cool down quite as much as Europe.
 Spring or autumn in South Africa, for instance, can mean anything from 20° to 28°.
 In Egypt, Israel and Jordan you can expect temperatures ranging between 22° and 36°!
-If you want cooler or cold weather, countries in Northern Europe like UK, Ireland or Scandinavia’s Finland or Norway is your best bet where shoulder season weather can be quite nippy.
+If you want cooler or cold weather, countries in Northern Europe like UK and Ireland or Scandinavia’s Finland or Norway is your best bet for chilly shoulder season weather.

-Simply time.
-There’s definitely a perk to not waiting for a scoop of gelato, or having Sistine chapel all to yourself for just a moment.
+Simply put, you will save time.
+There’s definitely a perk to not waiting for a scoop of gelato, or having the Sistine chapel all to yourself for just a moment.
 Public transport is a breeze and you get more attentive service in restaurants and hotels.
 Some people like the buzz of crowds in peak seasons, some people don’t – different traveller, different experience.
 That’s why we have tours departing all year round!